TaylanUB/scheme-bytestructures/README.md

 The descriptor of a bit-field must be one that decodes values to exact integers, such as for instance `uint8` or `int32`.

+Alternatively, a field spec may be of the form `(union *fields*)` where *fields* is again a list of field specs.
+This feature corresponds to *anonymous unions* in the C11 standard.

 The width of a bit-field may be zero, which means padding should be inserted in its place until the next alignment boundary of the descriptor of that bit-field is reached.
 A zero-width bit-field must